 THIS DATE IN HISTORY: Oct.
 29

-1970: Longtime Detroit Red Wings linemates Gordie Howe and Alex Delvecchio each make history in a 5-3 victory against the Boston Bruins at Olympia Stadium.
+1970: Gordie Howe and Alex Delvecchio each makes history with the Detroit Red Wings in a 5-3 victory against the Boston Bruins at Olympia Stadium.

 2001: Theo Fleury of the New York Rangers joins the NHL's 1,000-point club when he has two assists in a 4-2 victory against the Dallas Stars at Madison Square Garden.
 The assists come on goals by Mike York; the second one starts a burst of three goals in less than five minutes late in the second period by the Rangers.

-2003: Pittsburgh's Mario Lemieux becomes the sixth player in NHL history to reach 1,700 career points with an assist in a 4-4 tie against the visiting New York Islanders.
-Lemieux is the second-fastest player to reach 1,700 points; only Wayne Gretzky does it faster.
+2003: Mario Lemieux becomes the sixth player in NHL history to reach 1,700 career points with an assist in the Pittsburgh Penguins' 4-4 tie against the visiting New York Islanders.
+Lemieux becomes the second-fastest player to reach 1,700 points; only Wayne Gretzky does it faster.